 This recital is required of all music performance and music education majors.
 An audition must be passed before the recital date is determined.
 The recital should last 45-50 minutes of primarily solo repertoire on the primary instrument.
-Pre-requisite: MUL 398 or consent of instructor.
+Pre-requisite: MUL 398 or instructor consent.
 Must be taken Pass/Fail.
 Prerequisite: Permission from the Music Department.
 Each semester.